mkuhnEXP/MattMusicSDK/README.md

     let theFreqsImaginary: [Float] = getFrequenciesImaginary()

     // draw the waveform from 'theSamples'

+    // draw the spectrum using from 'theFreqsReal' annd 'theFreqsImaginary'

     .
     .
     .

-    // draw the spectrum using 'theFreqsReal' annd 'theFreqsImaginary' .
-    .
-    .

-    bool isSigSpectralFluxDetected = isSignificantSpectralFluxDetected
+    let isSigSpectralFluxDetected = isSignificantSpectralFluxDetected()

-     // sync app or games events to detected music dynamics .
+    // sync app or games events to detected music dynamics
-     .
-     .

 API: